 Julia Denig, MSW, LMSW believes that the therapeutic relationship is key in helping clients achieve their goals.
 Her specialties include trauma, depression, LGBTQI, and women’s issues.
 Julia believes in providing clients with a safe and nonjudgmental environment to explore feelings and address challenges in life.
 “I want everyone to feel supported, respected, and heard.”
 She currently provides couples counseling as well as individual therapy.
 “My goal is to provide you with the tools to enhance the emotional connection and understanding between you and your partner.
 I recognize the importance of working collaboratively to help you achieve positive changes within yourself and your relationship.”
 Julia is the former Executive Director for Domestic Harmony in Hillsdale, MI, a nonprofit that provides shelter and counseling for survivors of domestic and sexual violence.
 She is a graduate of Eastern Michigan University.

-Virginia Boyce, MSW, LMSW, MPH has a passion for helping individuals explore experiences that emerge in adulthood and the second half of life.
-“Because women live longer than men; earn less over our lifetimes; and are more likely to be caregivers of children and disabled relatives, many of the opportunities and challenges of aging are also women’s issues.”
-Through over 30 years work with adults, she has developed a steadfast commitment to supporting herself and other women through the complex challenges of adulthood and aging.
-Because she believes a strong sense of self enhances women’s lives as partners, family members and individuals, Virginia will join with you in looking at your thoughts, feelings, and actions so that you can express yourself more fully in your everyday life.
-Her Master of Public Health degree is from University of Michigan and her MSW from Eastern Michigan University.
+Virginia Boyce, MSW, LMSW, MPH has a passion for helping individuals explore experiences that emerge in adulthood, particularly in the second half of life.
+Through more than 30 years of work with adults, she has developed a steadfast commitment to supporting women, herself included, through the complex challenges of adulthood and aging.
+“I believe that a strong sense of self enhances women’s lives as individuals, partners, mothers, caregivers, and family members.”
+Virginia will join with you in looking at your thoughts, feelings, and actions so that your everyday expressions reflect your own personal value system.
+An emerging area of her practice is work with trans-women.
+Throughout her social work career, access to care and service to culturally diverse clients have been authentic expressions of her values.
+Virginia holds a Master of Public Health degree from the University of Michigan and a Master of Social Work from Eastern Michigan University.